 Petitioning for Alimony in Jefferson County

-At Plog & Stein P.C. our family law attorneys are skilled at handling both simple and complex alimony issues, both during and after a divorce.
+At Plog & Stein, P.C. our Jefferson County alimony attorneys are skilled at handling both simple and complex alimony issues, both during and after a divorce.
 This includes the following:

 - Establishment of Alimony

 - Modifications of Alimony

 - Collection of Alimony Arrears

 The first thing to understand about alimony in Colorado is that once you waive your right to it, that waiver is forever and you will never be able to seek it at a later date.
 So speaking with an alimony lawyer who handles Jefferson County cases before making any decisions is highly advisable.
 Alimony is called “maintenance” in Colorado and is meant to help one party meet their reasonable financial needs during and after a divorce.
 If you are worried about paying bills or other monetary issues while your divorce case is proceeding, temporary spousal support can also be arranged.
 A divorce can take anywhere from a 91 days, or longer, so a temporary award of maintenance can make a big difference.